ait-testbed/attackmate/docs/source/playbook/vars.rst

      $SERVER_ADDRESS: 192.42.0.254
      # the $-sign is not necessary here:
      NMAP: /usr/bin/nmap
+     $ATTACKMATE_FOO: foo

    commands:
      - type: shell
        # the $-sign is required when using the variable:
        cmd: $NMAP $SERVER_ADDRESS
     - type: shell
-       # This variable will be replaced by environmental variable:
+       # This variable is not defined in the vars section and will be replaced by environmental variable:
        cmd: echo $SOME_ENV_VAR
+    - type: shell
+       # This variable will be replaced by the environmental variable FOO if it exists:
+       cmd: echo $ATTACKMATE_FOO

 .. note::